rudreshsankpal21/rudreshsankpal21/README.md

 🎓 A 2nd-year Computer Science student who’s deeply focused on becoming a **Backend-focused MERN Stack Developer**

-🛠️ Currently building solid backend projects like:
+🛠️ Built some solid backend projects like:
 - ✅ Auth systems using JWT
 - ✅ Simple CMS
 - ✅ Task Manager API